Kietpawpan/Rolex/README.md

 # Rolex
-This [web watch](https://kietpawpan.github.io/Rolex/) is homaged to [Rolex Oyster Perpetual Submariner Date, m126610LN-0001](https://www.rolex.com/watches/submariner/m126610ln-0001).
+This [web watch](https://kietpawpan.github.io/Rolex/) is homaged to [Rolex Oyster Perpetual Submariner Date, m126610LN-0001](https://www.rolex.com/watches/submariner/m126610ln-0001), which is known for the following values:
+- Black dial with the meaningful words: Rolex, OYSTER PERPETUAL DATE, SUBMARINER, 1000ft = 300m, SUPERLATIVE CHRONOMETER, OFFICAILLY VERIFIED, and SWISS MADE
+- Scratch-resistant Cerachrome bezel
+- Oyster bracelet
+- 41 mm case in Oystersteel, which is highly resistant to corrosion and polishable aerospace-grade metal
+- THB390,500 price tag

 It was modified from the work by Chris Ota, at https://codepen.io/chrisota/pen/OJJbdbR.
 The goal of this modification is to imitate the newest model: 126610LN-0001 of Rolex available from the authorized dealers in 2024.